titaniumnetwork-dev/discord-widget/README.md

 # discord-proxy
-## NOTICE: this has not been tested to work with windows without major modifications
+## NOTICE: this has been archived and stuff, consider using chatutils..
 Node.js app that runs a Discord.js bot

 Maintained by Divide#2000 on discord